Servants of the Holy Family: History

 Besides its internal life as a religious community and its apostolic work, SHF has been involved with other Church issues.

 In 1983, SHF was contacted by Archbishop Marcel Lefebvre, superior of the Society of Saint Pius X (SSPX), and Father Clarence Kelly, who had recently been separated from the SSPX with eight other priests.
 Lefebvre was seeking help because of this division and other internal problems in the SSPX.
 Kelly was looking for mediation between his group and the SSPX.
 SHF assisted both during these negotiations.

-Starting In 1989, Augustin Cardinal Mayer, first president of the Pontifical Commission Ecclesia Dei, worked with SHF on its use of the traditional Latin Mass and appointed then-Archbishop (later Cardinal) J. Francis Stafford as mediator between SHF and the local bishop.

-SHF received new priest members when its seminarians were ordained by a visiting Catholic bishop in 1995.
-In the following years, other visiting Catholic bishops confirmed people who attended Mass at the SHF chapel.

-In 2004, Michael John Sheridan, former Bishop of Colorado Springs, mailed a letter critical of SHF to each family attending Mass there.
-Fr.
-Allan Kucera from SHF responded to the local newspaper simply that, "If anyone is interested, he or she may come and see for themselves what we are about."

-Later in 2013, another visiting Catholic bishop confirmed at the SHF chapel, and in 2018 yet another bishop gave tonsure and full minor orders, and in 2020 yet another bishop performed confirmations and ordination to the Holy Priesthood.